 Home on the Hill Supportive Housing in Ontario

 As you can see, this is quite a long list.
 It is sad to realize that these organizations formed in response to the needs of millions of people who find themselves vulnerable to homelessness.

 Our hope is that we reach a time when shelters are no longer necessary.
 We imagine a world where everyone has access to a safe, warm home.
-And the organizations listed above are helping to build that world by helping the homeless.
+As a result, the organizations listed above are highlighted because they’re helping to build that world by helping the homeless.